 - Stir the oats and water together in a medium bowl to moisten.

-- In a large bowl, beat the eggs with the coconut oil.
+- In a large bowl, beat the flax "eggs" (or eggs) with the coconut oil.

 - Add the baking powder, salt, cinnamon, and vanilla, and mix well.